MLBazaar/AutoBazaar/README.md

 command.
 To do this, you will need to provide again the path to where your datasets are contained, as well as the name of the datasets that you want to process.

-Without further configuration, the search process will evaluate only the default pipeline without performing additional tuning iteration on it.
+Without further configuration, the search process will evaluate only the default pipeline without performing additional tuning iterations on it.

 ```bash
 abz search -i path/to/your/datasets/folder name_of_your_dataset